 All costumes, sets, and props are designed and built by our talented design team, consisting of professional designers and construction artists.
 Students participating in our technical theatre apprenticeship program work one on one with our designers and construction artists to bring our shows to life.

 Climbing mountains, pitching tents, creating characters – at Traveling Players we craft age-appropriate programs designed to challenge our students.
 Our students know that the successes they have off stage allows them greater success onstage.
 The result: pride in their accomplishments, trust in their abilities, and confidence to tackle more in the future.

-With only 13 performers, everyone is essential to the show.
-Our actors also assume technical roles while on tour, like maintaining the costumes, setting up the sound system, or chopping vegetables for dinner.
+With only 12 performers, everyone is essential to the show.
+Our actors also assume technical roles, like maintaining the costumes, setting up the sound system, or chopping vegetables for dinner.
 The ensemble ethos that permeates Traveling Players allows our students to grow their leadership skills – and often gives them great material for college essays!

 Ensembles are founded on the principles of inclusion, diversity, and equality.
 Because the ensemble is core to everything we do at Traveling Players, these principles are reflected in every part of our community, artistry, and mission.

 Theatre began around a campfire, where people told stories in the dark.
 Their stories were of identity– origin myths, their challenges, accomplishments, trials and triumphs.
 We continue that trend at Traveling Players, keeping theatre wild, singing around a campfire, telling our own stories and connecting with nature.
-Time spent off stage and out of role allow campers to bond, forming friendships that will last a lifetime.
-The trust that is built on the weekly campouts translates to the stage as compelling performances.
+Time spent off-stage and out-of-role allow campers to bond, forming friendships that last a lifetime.
+The trust that is built during campouts translates to the stage as compelling performances.